-Mill Locations in South Africa Production capacity ('000 tons) Number of paper machines Products Cape Kraft 60 1 Linerboard, corrugating medium and coated products Enstra 200 3 Uncoated woodfree paper Ngodwana 380 2 Kraft linerboard, white top linerboard, newsprint, plasterboard and bleached and unbleached market pulp Stanger 110 2 Coated woodfree paper, coated label paper and tissue Tugela 330 3 Kraft linerboard, corrugating medium, sackkraft and machine glazed kraft
+Mill Locations in South Africa Production capacity ('000 tons) Number of paper machines Products Cape Kraft 60 1 Linerboard, corrugating medium and coated products Enstra 200 3 Uncoated woodfree paper Ngodwana 380 2 Kraft linerboard, white top linerboard, newsprint, plasterboard and bleached and unbleached market pulp Stanger 110 2 Coated woodfree paper, coated label paper and tissue Tugela 280 2 Kraft linerboard, corrugating medium and sackkraft

-Cape Kraft: The Cape Kraft mill was built during 1980, commissioned in 1981 and upgraded in 1995.
+Cape Kraft: The Cape Kraft Mill was built during 1980, commissioned in 1981 and upgraded in 1995.
 The mill presently has a capacity to produce 60,000 tons of linerboard and corrugating medium per annum, which it sells principally to the corrugating industry in the Western Cape.
 The mill uses approximately 67,000 tons of waste paper to produce 60,000 tons of packaging paper per annum.
 The fact that the mill's product is produced from 100% recycled paper provides a competitive advantage in our markets, which are becoming increasingly environmentally aware.

-Enstra: The Enstra mill is an integrated pulp and uncoated paper mill, with a capacity of 200,000 tons of elemental chlorine-free uncoated woodfree paper products per annum.
-In 1996, the Enstra mill completed a US\$96 million capital expenditure program.
+Enstra: The Enstra Mill is an uncoated paper mill, with a capacity of 200,000 tons of elemental chlorine-free uncoated woodfree paper products per annum.
+In 1996, the Enstra Mill completed a US\$96 million capital expenditure program.
 This program increased capacity by 50,000 tons per annum and resulted in improved production efficiencies and product quality.
-The product range at the Enstra mill caters to the business forms, scholastic, office, envelope and general printing industries.
-The mill has a capacity to produce 105,000 tons of bleached hardwood pulp per annum and employs an oxygen bleaching process which was developed at the mill in the 1970s and has since become the industry standard.
+The product range at the Enstra Mill caters to the business forms, scholastic, office, envelope and general printing industries.
+At the end of February 2012, the 105,000 tons bleached hardwood pulp mill at Enstra was closed.

-Ngodwana: The Ngodwana mill was expanded between 1981 and 1985 from an unbleached kraft mill with a capacity of 100,000 tons per annum to a modern integrated mill with a capacity of approximately 240,000 tons of linerboard and white top liner as well as 140,000 tons of newsprint per annum.
+Ngodwana: The Ngodwana Mill was expanded between 1981 and 1985 from an unbleached kraft mill with a capacity of 100,000 tons per annum to a modern integrated mill with a capacity of approximately 240,000 tons of linerboard and white top liner as well as 140,000 tons of newsprint per annum.
 The mill produces nearly 410,000 tons of bleached and unbleached pulp and 100,000 tons of mechanical pulp per annum.
 The mill markets paper, paper packaging and pulp products locally and internationally.
 The mill is a large consumer of waste paper, which is used in the production of packaging paper.
 In 1995, the mill commissioned the world's first ozone bleaching plant, thus eliminating the use of elemental chlorine and significantly reducing mill effluent.
+In May 2011, we announced the approximately US\$340 million investment of the mill to change its product portfolio to include expected annual production of 210,000 tons of dissolving wood pulp per annum.
+The capital expenditure on the conversion project to date has been US\$152 million, of which US\$136 million was spent in fiscal 2012.
+The total cost of the project is expected to be US\$340 million and its commission is expected for fiscal 2013.